Best Hike in Malta – Selmun Circular Walk

 Għajn Ħadid Beach

-A view of Għajn Ħadid beach
+A view of Għajn Ħadid Beach

 The road ends there, so you’ll have to take a steep path to go down.
 Be careful; the rocks might be unstable.